Izé Teixeira

-Izé Teixeira or Izé (born 1974) is a singer currently living in France.
+Izé Teixeira or Izé (Praia, 21 February 1974) is a singer currently living in France.

 Biography

-Izé Teixeira was born on the island of Santiago.
+Izé Teixeira was born in island of Santiago.
 During his childhood or his teenage years, he immigrated to France and lived in the Paris Metropolitan Area.

 His first release was a maxi in 2000 titled Ma volonté.
 He later released Double Nationalidade (2001), which was his first studio album, Mobilizé (2003), and Kunana Spirit.
 Izé Teixeira released his fourth album Urb/Africa in February 2011, featuring Capeverdean music and colorful melodies.
 Izé was one of the members of La MC Malcriado band, a collection of Cape Verdean singers that included Stomy Bugsy, Jacky Brown, as well as others like Neg'Marrons and JP in two fingers.

 Nominations

 Izé received two nominations alongside the group MC Malcriado.
 "Dis l'Heure 2 Zouk" was nominated at the Victoires de la musique (Music of the Winners) 2004 in the category Best Reggae/Ragga Album of the Year and a trophy for Best Group of the African Diaspora at the 2010 Kora Awards.